-If you are considering or are already using CBD topicals in your practice, you might be curious about its association with marijuana and how CBD and cannabis are related.
+If you are considering or are already using topicals containing skin conditioning CBD in your practice, you might be curious about its association with marijuana and how CBD and cannabis are related.

-One question many practitioners have is whether or not CBD topicals contain tetrahydrocannabinol (THC), the cannabinoid responsible for making you high.
+One question many practitioners have is whether or not topicals containing skin conditioning CBD contain tetrahydrocannabinol (THC), the cannabinoid responsible for making you high.
 And the answer is not always so black and white.
 If you are not already aware, CBD was federally legalized in the 2018 Farm Bill as long as the THC content is below 0.3%.
-The bill also recognized CBD for its potential therapeutic benefits.

 Products containing over 0.3% THC, on the other hand, are not federally legal due to THC’s psychoactive effects (although some states have legalized marijuana for both recreational and medical purposes).

 But wait.
 Why do so many products list THC-free (or some derivative of the statement) on their packaging, if 0.3% THC is permitted?
 And should you be concerned?